run-ai/docs/docs/platform-admin/aiinitiatives/resources/node-pools.md

 ## Node pools table

-The Node pools table can be found under **Nodes** in the Run:ai platform.
+The Node pools table can be found under **Resources** in the Run:ai platform.

 The Node pools table lists all the node pools defined in the Run:ai platform and allows you to manage them.